kunukn/react-collapse/README.md

 #### `onChange = ({ collapseState, isMoving, hasReversed, collapseStyle }) => { /* your implementation */ }`: PropTypes.func

-Callback function for when your transition on `height` (specified in `className`) is started or finished.
-It can be used to trigger any function after transition is done.
+Callback function for when the transition changes.

 #### `onInit = ({ collapseState, collapseStyle }) => { /* your implementation */ }`: PropTypes.func